george-hawkins/photosphere/README.md

 And it really needs as much of the 32GiB as you can give it - if I have anything else (like Chrome) running then the [OOM killer](https://www.kernel.org/doc/gorman/html/understand/understand016.html) kills the task before it can complete.

-If you monitor it, you can see that most of the time it uses far less memory - it only very temporarily bounces up to consume nearly the entire system memory, it would be interesting to see what's happening during these moments and see if they could be optimized to use less memory.
+If you monitor it, you can see that most of the time it uses far less memory - it only very temporarily bounces up to consume nearly the entire system memory.
+It would be interesting to see what's happening during these moments and see if they could be optimized to use less memory.

 On an Intel i5-10400 with 12 cores, it takes about 2m 30s to process a 4000x2000 image.

 ### GPU usage

-TensorFlow will work with your GPU if you have one - however, if you have a reasonably up-to-date system then it will be near impossible to get the 1.12.3 version of TensorFlow, used here, to work with anything other than your CPU.
+TensorFlow will work with your GPU if you have one - however, if you have a reasonably up-to-date system then it will be near impossible to get the old 1.12.3 version of TensorFlow, used here, to work with anything other than your CPU.